Smile Because It Happened

-This is the reality you struggle to accept.
+This is the reality you have to accept.
 Disbelief and denial are a natural part of the grieving process.
 Your mind knows the facts, but your emotions take time to catch up.
-It’s not just the person you have to let go of, it’s also your hopes and dreams for a future that seemed bright and certain.
+It’s not just the person you have to let go of, it’s also your hopes and dreams for the future.

 In the early days of a break-up, there is always a small, unspoken hope that somehow you’ll patch things up and get back together again.
 You cling on to this hope, and that makes it very hard to let go completely and start healing.